rezamarzban/fastNeuralNetwork/README.md

 # Projects

-`MNIST_Class`: AI, neural networks and handwriting recognition using MNIST datasets only with numpy, numba, cupy, C++ and etc without TensorFlow and PyTorch.
+`MNIST_Class`: AI, classifying images neural networks and handwriting recognition using MNIST datasets only with numpy, numba, cupy, C++ and etc without TensorFlow and PyTorch.